 - Finally, gather feedback from the users on the app and make changes based on those insights.

-An MVP is the best way to collect audience feedback and know what they think about your product, which is another step to validate your concepts and develop your final product.
+An MVP is the best way to collect audience feedback and know what they think about your product, which is another step to validating your concepts and developing your final product.

 5. Design Tips to Make a Medical App?